cambridge-cares/TheWorldAvatar/Agents/ForecastingAgent/README.md

 # Forecasting Agent

-The `Forecasting Agent` forecasts an existing time series in an RDB by passing in the dataIRI.
-It reinstantiates the forecasted time series in under the same dataIRI.
+The "Forecasting Agent" forecasts an existing time series in an RDB using its dataIRI.
+The agent re-instantiates the forecasted time series under the same dataIRI.
+Different pre-trained models can be used, and if none matches the dataIRI, a new Prophet model is fitted to predict the new data.

 <span style="color:red">Tests are currently still excluded.</span>